methods-pl-maple-lab/methods-pl-maple-lab.github.io/src/content/people/instructions.md

 +++
 [extra]
-name = "Your name here"
+name_index = "The name used to look up/index you.
+Typically your family name/last name." name_other = "All other names."
 lab = "Your primary lab affiliation" lab_url = "A link to your primary lab" role = "The lab role.
 Pick one of: faculty, member, collaborator"